THE

 which is to be inferred in relation to the paksa.

-concept which is given in the analysis of the inferential process is sapaksa.
-Sapaksa means an
+concept which is given in the analysis of the inferential process is sapaksa. sapaksa means an

 object similar to paksa.

-In other words, all those objects which possess the property which is to
+in other words, all those objects which possess the property which is to

 be inferred are known as sapaksa; for example, if fire is the predicate which is to be